Lenah Valley

 PROFILE FAQ

-Lenah Valley has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally
+Lenah Valley has moderate levels of nearby infrastructure activity, ranking in the 42ndth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects that could impact this region.
-Notable projects include Hobart City High School redevelopment, TasWater Infrastructure Upgrades, Medical Centre Redevelopment - Cadbury Road (Claremont), and Greater Glenorchy Plan.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 15 projects likely affecting the region.
+Notable initiatives include Hobart City High School redevelopment, TasWater Infrastructure Upgrades, Medical Centre Redevelopment - Cadbury Road (Claremont), and Greater Glenorchy Plan.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.